 Why is this important?
 These will be common use cases adopted by the industry.
 Since they will already have the needed specifications, you can leverage this work rather than creating your own from scratch.

 - The HL7 Da Vinci Project – The ONC and CMS are collaborating with HL7 through the Da Vinci Project, launched in January 2018, to use FHIR as the Internet-based data standard to support integration and interoperability between payers and providers.
-They have 17 use cases, many with associated implementation guides, including use of FHIR interoperability to:
+They have 17 use cases, many with associated implementation guides, including the use of FHIR interoperability to:

-• Streamline the preauthorization process through FHIR enabled algorithms
+• Streamline the preauthorization process through FHIR-enabled algorithms

 • Expand population health management, risk scoring and outcomes-based payment